DimitrisJim/PubNotes/README.md

 ## Public Notes

-A collection of smalls notes on various things.
-Testing layout:
+A collection of small notes on various things.
+Skim through if you find something interesting.

+For feedback, please open an issue.